Elaine C. Smith: Theatre

-For many years she was a regular in pantomime at the Kings' Theatre, Glasgow, starring alongside Gerard Kelly in performances such as Aladdin, Mother Goose and Sleeping Beauty.
+For many years Smith was a regular in pantomime at the Kings' Theatre, Glasgow, starring alongside Gerard Kelly in performances such as Aladdin, Mother Goose and Sleeping Beauty.
 More recently, she has appeared in her own seasonal show, 12 Nights of Christmas at the Òran Mór, Glasgow.

 She has also toured Scotland in straight plays, notably with Andy Gray, in The Woman Who Cooked Her Husband, Two and The Rise and Fall of Little Voice.
-Other notable Scottish theatre roles include The Steamie, Guys and Dolls and Shirley Valentine.
+Other Scottish theatre roles include The Steamie, Guys and Dolls and Shirley Valentine.
 She has also performed in new works at the Tron Theatre, Glasgow and the Traverse Theatre, Edinburgh.

 In September 2008 she began touring the UK in a stage version of the hit British film Calendar Girls, along with Lynda Bellingham, Patricia Hodge, Siân Phillips, Gaynor Faye and Brigit Forsyth.
 The show opened in London's West End at the Noël Coward Theatre in April 2009.
 The original cast left the show at the end of July 2009, but Smith returned in a different role as part of a national tour in 2010.

-From 2009 to 2016, Smith starred in Christmas pantomimes at His Majesty's Theatre, Aberdeen.
+From 2009 to 2016, Smith starred in Christmas pantomime at His Majesty's Theatre, Aberdeen.
 In 2017 she returned to pantomimes at the King's Theatre, Glasgow.

 In 2012, she played Scottish singer Susan Boyle in the touring musical I Dreamed a Dream (which she co-wrote with Alan McHugh), based on Boyle's life and rise to fame.
 There were plans to tour the show in Australia in 2013 but these were cancelled.

 In 2016, Smith toured Scotland as Miss Hannigan in the musical Annie.
 In 2017, she toured Scotland in a musical version of Kay Mellor's Fat Friends.

-Honours

-She was awarded the honorary degree of Doctor of the University by the University of Glasgow in 2008.